KaiHiwatari8/engl393spring2021/README.md

-# How to create a custom bot for Discord
+# Create a custom bot for Discord